Byera Village

-Byera Village is a historic settlement in Saint Vincent and the Grenadines.It is located in Charlotte Parish.It has a population over 4000 residents is considered being one of the country's largest settlement.
-Also during the colonial period it serves as a boundary between the local natives and the white planters in the parish.
+Byera Village is a historic settlement in Saint Vincent and the Grenadines.It is located in Charlotte Parish.
+It has a population over 4,000 residents is considered being one of the country's largest settlemenst.
+During the colonial period it served as a boundary between the local natives and the white planters in the parish.
 It was settled by the free slaves after emancipation.
 Many of older residents migrated from Barbados and Trinidad.